Newtonian calibrator tests during the Virgo O3 data taking: Finite element modeling with FROMAGE

 The systematic uncertainty on the computed strain with FROMAGE due to the modeling method could come from three terms: \begin{itemize} \item The uncertainty coming from the finite resolution of the grid, which is set to 0.005\% per grid parameter which results in 0.007\% summing all the contributions.
 This value is an upper limit of the numerical error since it has been computed for the near NCal. \item The error coming from the modeling method.
-This is conservatively taken as the difference between the analytical model and the numerical model (next to last line of Table \ref{tab:simu}). \item The error coming from the possible small details of the mirror or rotor geometry that have been ignored.
-An upper value for this error is the difference between the FROMAGE simulation with the simple geometry and with the more detailed geometry (last line of Table \ref{tab:simu}). \end{itemize} Taking the quadratic sum of three terms, we get the following relative systematic uncertainties from the modeling method on the expected injected strain amplitude: 0.018\% for the near NCal and 0.017\% for the far NCal.
+This is conservatively taken as the difference between the analytical model and the numerical model (next to last line of table \ref{tab:simu}).
+This error is frequency-independent since both models use the same frequency dependence. \item The error coming from the possible small details of the mirror or rotor geometry that have been ignored.
+An upper value for this error is the difference between the FROMAGE simulation with the simple geometry and with the more detailed geometry (last line of table \ref{tab:simu}). \end{itemize} Taking the quadratic sum of these three terms, we get the following relative systematic uncertainties from the modeling method on the expected injected strain amplitude: 0.018\% for the near NCal and 0.017\% for the far NCal.

 One of the benefit of the finite element analysis is to make possible the computation of the torque induced by the NCal on the mirror, even with a complex geometry.
 The contribution of this torque to the longitudinal mirror motion in the gravitational-wave interferometers appears when the main interferometer beam is not centered on the mirrors.
 During O3, in Advanced Virgo the position of the beam was controlled to be centered on the mirrors better than $\pm 0.5~$mm.
 Using the maximum values of $\pm0.5~$mm in the $y$ and $z$ directions the contribution to the longitudinal mirror motion is respectively bounded to $\pm 0.05\%$ and $\pm 0.03\%$ for the near and far NCals.
 From those values, it is then possible to predict the contribution of the torques for any beam offsets since they are linearly dependent.